1. Home

 • Spicy foods

-There are several foods that are generally easy to pass and may even help to create bulk and firm up stool.
-If a j-poucher is having a hard time with diarrhea, backing down her diet from new or untried foods and adding some of these foods may help to firm up the stool.
+There are several foods that are generally easy to digest and may even help to create bulk and firm up stool.
+If a j-poucher is having a hard time with diarrhea or loose stool, backing down from new or untried foods and adding some of these foods back into the diet may help to firm up the stool.

 • Applesauce